 yeas of age the original plant is about 2.70 m tall and 2.40 m wide.
 Hardy at least to USDA Zone

 5, but not yet tested elsewhere.
 A Standard Portfolio has been opened at Royal Botanical Gardens

 Herbarium, Hamilton, Ontario, Canada, (Acronym: HAM) but is not yet completed.

 Literature Cited: Royal Horticultural Society.
 1966.
 R.H.S. colour chart.
 Royal Hort.
 Soc., U.K.

 Around 1999 I asked Roger Coggeshall and Evie King at Syringa Plus to propagate Syringa vulgaris ‘Weston’s Rainbow’ for us.
 They succeeded in producing some plants, but were not able to get it into full production.
-In 2017 I asked Deb McCown at Knight Hollow Nursery to try propagating it by tissue culture.
-She has been successful and will have liner-size plants available in spring 2018.
+Finally in 2017 we were able to successfully propagate it using tissue culture.
+We expect to have small, liner-size plants available in spring 2018.

 Unique color for lilac new growth

 Leaves become "normal" green all summer as blooms mature